skulkarni218/skulkarni218.github.io/tabs/workexperience.md

 			<li>
 				<h5>Systems Engineer<span class="duration"><i class="fa fa-calendar color"></i> Aug 15 - Feb 17 </span></h5>
 				<h6><span class="fa fa-briefcase"></span> Infosys Limited, Mysuru, India</h6>
-				<p>I helped develop a .NET application by planning and designing business processes with a team of 12 to implement a plagiarism check.
+				<p>I helped develop database design and structure using SQL for a .NET application with a team of 12 to implement a plagiarism check.
-				To support it, I also built the database design and structure using SQL for handling data corresponding to the application.
-				At the final stages of the project, I arranged and participated in giving demonstrations of business requirements between a team of 12 and the client.
-				Additionally, I also performed ad-hoc requests for clients using MS Excel and customized Oracle queries to extract and format requested information.
+				Here, I also documented business process flows, system flows and developed requirements for functional improvements and enhancements.
-				Also, I mined and manipulated data from multiple sources using Python to produce ticket aging reports in MS Excel for the support team.
+				Apart from that, I also mined and manipulated data from multiple sources using Python to produce ticket aging reports in MS Excel for the support team.
-				Moreover, I maintained SQL scripts and queries for exploratory analysis and extraction of the data to load into production/stage databases.</p>
+				Moreover, I maintained SQL scripts and queries for exploratory analysis and extraction of the data to load into production/stage databases.
+				Additionally, I also performed ad-hoc requests for clients using MS Excel, VBA and customized Oracle queries to extract and format requested information.</p>
 			</li>

 			<br><br>